javiermzelaya/PasteRAW/README.md

 PHP 8.x

-**Installation process:**
+**Installation Process:**

--Upload the files to your host
+1. Upload the files to your hosting server.

--Create a database
+2. Create a database.

--Enter your domain-name/install.php
+3. Visit your domain-name/install.php.

--Complete with your database information
+4. Fill in your database details.

--An administrator user with a random password will be created
+5. An administrator user with a randomly generated password will be created.

--Login
+6. Log in.

 **LIGHT MODE**